-3. North Atlantic-Europe weather regimes
+3 North Atlantic-Europe weather regimes

-Wintertime (December-March) North Atlantic-Europe weather regimes (NAE-WR) are first documented based on the classification of 500hPa geopotential (Z500) anomaly maps from ERA40 reanalysis over 1958-2002.
+Wintertime (December-March) North Atlantic-Europe weather regimes (NAE-WR) are first documented based on the classification of Mean Sea Level Pressure (MSLP) anomaly maps from NCEP reanalysis over 1958-2012.
 Consistently with previous literature (e.g. Vautard 1990), four NAE-WR are obtained (Fig. 1a-d).
 The corresponding temporal evolution of the total number of days attributed to a given regime over the complete winter season is given in Fig. 1e-h.
-The two first Z500 regimes can be viewed as the negative and positive phase of the North Atlantic Oscillation (NAO- and NAO+, respectively).
-Their respective occurrence is indeed strongly correlated (-0.89 and 0.73) to the traditional wintertime NAO index estimated from EOF (Fig. 1e, f).
+The two first MSLP regimes can be viewed as the negative and positive phase of the North Atlantic Oscillation (NAO- and NAO+, respectively).
+Their respective occurrence is indeed strongly correlated to the traditional wintertime NAO index.
 Note that spatial asymmetries between the two NAO phases (longitudinal shift of the anomalous centres of action and associated storm track) are clearly evidenced here by clustering techniques that do not make any assumption for linearity.
-The year-to-year occurrence of the NAO regimes captures the strong interannual-tointerdecadal variability of the oscillation that has been extensively documented in literature (see e.g. Hurrell et al. 2003 for a review).
+The year-to-year occurrence of the NAO regimes captures the strong interannual-to-interdecadal variability of the oscillation that has been extensively documented in literature (see e.g. Hurrell et al. 2003 for a review).
+Note for instance that winter 2009-2010 recorded the highest occurrence for NAO- regimes while two winters later (2011-2012), record low with zero NAO- day was broken.
 The third regime is named Atlantic ridge (AR) and is reminiscent of the so-called East Atlantic pattern (negative phase, Barnston and Livezey 1987) viewed as a Euro-Atlantic wave train.
 The forth regime is often referred to as Scandinavian blocking (S-BL) and is characterized by a strong anomalous height anomaly over Northern Europe (Tyrlis and Hoskins 2008) while a mild deeper trough extends south-eastward from the Labrador Sea to the Iberian Peninsula.
 These two regimes all together are excited about 50% of time on average in winter and exhibit considerable interannual variability (Fig. 1g, h, less loading in the decadal frequency band compared to NAO regimes).

-Figure 1: a-d Centroids of the four wintertime NAE Z500 weather regimes (m).
-Each percentage represents the mean frequency occurrence of the regime computed over 1958-2002 from 1 December to 31 March.
-Contour intervals are 25 m.
+Figure 1: a-d Centroids of the four wintertime NAE MSLP weather regimes (m).
+Each percentage represents the mean frequency occurrence of the regime computed over 1958-2012 from 1 December to 31 March.
+Contour intervals are 2 hPa. e-h Number of days of occurrence of each regime per winter from 1958 to 2012.
+Adapted from Cassou et al (2011).